thanlong/VMOSPro_RootXposed_Terminal/README.md

 8. Execute script on `late_start` (path: `/data/adb/script/late_start.d`) or `post-fs-data` (path: `/data/adb/script/post-fs-data.d`)

+### Benefits

+Root your virtual machine without paying for VMOS Pro VIP.
+You don't need to download other rooted ROM.
+And you can unroot the VM.

 ### Why can I add files to `/` path in VMOS?
 System partition in vmos is read-write with user permission.